pgeu/pgeu-system/docs/confreg/emails.md

 Message
 :  The message body.
 No formatting is done, so make sure you put reasonable linebreaks in, and don't use markdown.

+A link to the registration dashboard will be automatically included at the bottom of the email.

+Emails can (obviously) not be edited after they've been sent.

+Emails sent using this functionality is *not* subject to opt-out settings, so be careful to only use for active or recent events!

+### Sending email to individual attendees

+Emails can also be sent to individual attendees, either based on their registration or based on sessions they have submitted on the call for papers.
+If the email is sent based on the session, all speakers of the session will get a copy of the email.

+These emails are initiated from the list view editing *sessions* or from the list of attendees on the *registration dashboard*.
+The rightmost column is used to indicate which recipients to send email to by clicking the envelope icon, turning it green.
+Emails will be sent to all recipients that are marked with green.

+Once recipients have been selected, click the *Send email to <n>
+attendees* button.
+This brings up a form with the details:

+Subject
+:  The subject of the email

+Store on registration page
+:  If enabled, the email will be stored in the system and visible on the registration dashboard for all attendees.
+If disabled, the email will be sent one off, and will not be stored locally.

+Message
+:  The message body.
+No formatting is done, so make sure you put reasonable linebreaks in, and don't use markdown.

+If the email is stored in the database, a link to the registration dashboard is included at the bottom of the email.
+If the email is not stored, a sentence explain that it was sent because of the conference is added.

 Emails can (obviously) not be edited after they've been sent.